Based in | Germany |

 Is Mailbox.org the best secure email service for you?

-Whether this is the best secure email service for you depends on your threat model as well as whether or not you will benefit from all the extras that this service gives you.
-I can’t really help you with that part of the equation, but here’s my summary of factors you should consider relative to your threat model:
+Whether Mailbox.org is the best secure email service for you depends on your threat model as well as whether or not you will benefit from all of its extra features.
+Here’s my summary of factors you should consider relative to your threat model:

-- Jurisdiction – Mailbox.org is based in Germany and its servers are in Germany.
+- Jurisdiction – Mailbox.org is based in and has servers in Germany.

 - Import feature – Uses Audriga service to import your data from other services.

-- Email apps – A web-based client.
-Can sync with third-party apps.
+- Email apps – Mailbox.org is a web-based client that can sync with third-party apps.

-- Encryption – Emails and attachments encrypted in transit.
+- Encryption – Emails and attachments are encrypted in transit.
 Messages encrypted at rest on Mailbox.org servers.
+See our encrypted email guide for more info.

-- Features – Offers cloud-based office suite in addition to a full set of email-related apps.
+- Features – Offers a cloud-based office suite in addition to a full set of email-related apps.

 - Open Source Code – Most code is Open Source.
 Per their website, “Internal backend infrastructure (‘Glue’, internal API-Server, backup scripts, maintenance scripts, anti-abuse detection systems, process logic) are developed by us and not open source.”